Digital experinces bg

 There is plenty of hype about AI across industries, and making sense of the market noise is difficult.
 To help, here are three key AI use cases to keep in mind when considering how to monitor your Pivotal Platform and applications:

-The biggest benefit of AI to monitoring is the ability to automate root cause analysis.
-This enables problems to be identified and resolved at speed.
-An AI engine that has access to more complete data (including third-party data) will provide faster contextual insights.
+The biggest benefit of AI to monitoring is the ability to automate root cause analysis, enabling problems to be identified and resolved at speed.
+An AI engine that has access to more complete data (including third-party data) will provide faster, contextual insights.

-AI is perfectly suited to real-time monitoring and analysis of large data sets.
-It can provide the most probable reason for a performance issue.
-AI can also recognize when related anomalies occur within your environment (i.e. when thresholds are broken) to help prevent alert storms.
+AI is perfectly suited to real-time monitoring and analysis of large data sets to provide the most probable reason for a performance issue.
+AI can recognize when related anomalies occur within your environment (i.e. when thresholds are broken), preventing alert storms.

-AI can be integrated into your CI/CD pipeline, deployment, and remediation processes.
-This will mean problems are detected instantly, and bad builds are identified earlier so you can automatically remediate or roll back to a previous state.
+AI should be a part of your CI/CD pipeline, deployment, and remediation processes.
+Problems can be detected instantly, and bad builds will be identified earlier so you can automatically remediate or roll back to a previous state.

 Many enterprises are trying to address these use cases by adding an AIOps solution to the 10-25+ monitoring tools they already have.
 This approach may have limited benefits, such as alert noise reduction.
 But it will have minimal impact on addressing root cause analysis and auto-remediation requirements as it lacks the contextual understanding of the data to draw any meaningful conclusions.